 Second Parish provides children with the opportunity to learn and grow spiritually and ethically.
 As valued members of our church community, they are a key part of Second Parish.
 Every Sunday we begin their religious education by including them in the first part of our regular worship service so they can get comfortable with church ceremony.
 We focus on the children during "Time For All Ages" and enjoy what they share with the entire congregation.
-Afterward, everyone sings "Go Now In Peace" as the children head upstairs* for the religious education we call Sunday Adventures.
+Afterward, everyone says & claps our "Go Now In Peace" chant as the children head upstairs* for the religious education we call Sunday Adventures.

 Throughout the year, we also hold intergenerational services - Water Communion, Christmas celebrations, New Year's, Easter, Memorial Day, and Flower Communion - during which the children remain with the adults.

 This inclusion reinforces the Seven Unitarian Universalist Principles that guide our Religious Education Program:

 We believe that each and every person is important.

 We believe that all people should be treated fairly and kindly.